It’s easy to assume that, when it comes to Instagram, the more followers you have, the better. But that’s not always the

 Instead of taking the time to manually delete all those ghost followers, some users opt to improve their engagement rate by purchasing likes, comments, and Instagram Story views.
 But while this may boost your metrics in the short-run, it’s not a sustainable practice, and soon you’ll be right back to where you started.

 Create content that attracts real followers and engagement

 Unfortunately, ghost followers just come with the Instagram territory for now.
 While it’s certainly a good idea to do a regular audit of your followers and clean out the inactive users and fakes, the one surefire way to attract real quality followers and get loads of comments and likes is to simply post engaging content.

 Of course, that’s easier said than done, but we’ve got countless ideas to help you capture the attention of Instagram users — and secure their follows.

-Start by taking a look at your Instagram analytics to determine what kind of content your audience engages with, then check out our webinar on the power of visual content to learn how to capture the attention of a fast-scrolling audience and really win at social.
+Start by taking a look at your Instagram analytics to determine what kind of content your audience engages with, then see the power of visual content to learn how to capture the attention of a fast-scrolling audience and really win at social.